 AKRON, Ohio (AP) — History organizations in Ohio are campaigning to keep a tax checkoff program used to finance history-related projects.

-The Ohio History Fund has been receiving insufficient donations, The Akron Beacon Journal reported (http://bit.ly/1SjG3Ck) Friday.
+The Akron Beacon Journal reports (http://bit.ly/1SjG3Ck ) that the Ohio History Fund has been receiving insufficient donations.
 The program is poised to be removed from state income tax returns if it doesn’t bring in $150,000 this year through the checkoff.

-Ohio History Connection, the state’s historical society, and various other museums and historical societies are now calling for state lawmakers to continue the program even if it doesn’t meet the funding requirements.
+The state’s historical society, Ohio History Connection, and various other museums and historical societies are now urging state lawmakers to let the program continue even if it doesn’t meet the funding requirements.